Fees & Finance

 If you’re a part-time student, you’ll be due to start repaying your loan in the April after you finish or leave your course or the April four years after the first day of your course (even if you’re still studying), whichever comes first.

-You’ll only start making repayments when your income is over the UK repayment threshold, which is currently £21,000 a year, £1,750 a month or £404 a week.
-Subject to Parliamentary approval, this is expected to change to £25,000 a year from 6 April 2018.
+You’ll only start making repayments when your income is over the UK repayment threshold, which is currently £25,000 a year, £2,083 a month or £480 a week.
 If your income falls below the repayment threshold, repayments will stop and only re-start when your income is over the threshold.

 |Income each year before tax||Monthly salary||Monthly repayment|